dadasmash/China_COVID_Risk_Level_Dataset/readme.md

 If you want to generate your own treatment variable, you can use high_risk, mid_risk and low_risk. just keep in mind that there are 4 adjustment to the criteria of high/mid/ low risk (it's recorded in the readme.txt)

 You want to use the shapfiles (county.shp and pref.shp) to identify the geographic location.
 (Notes: Shapefiles are not included due to storage limitations on GitHub.
-However, they are publicly available on the internet.)
+However, they are publicly available on the internet. you can reach me via email.)

 **If you plan to use the COVID risk level dataset in your research, we kindly request that you cite our work:**